 In September of 2015 the first ever treatment guidelines for U.S. physicians in ankylosing spondylitis and non-radiographic axial spondyloarthritis were released by the American College of Rheumatology (ACR) and include “specific, actionable recommendations that clinicians could readily apply in their practices” to better serve the patient.

 The guidelines were developed in partnership with the Spondylitis Association of America (SAA) and the Spondyloarthritis Research & Treatment Network (SPARTAN).
-This huge accomplishment wouldn’t have been possible without the generous donations of our members and donors, as SAA provided the foundation funding for this undertaking, and has been closely involved in the project.
+This huge accomplishment wouldn’t have been possible without the generous donations of our members and donors, as SAA provided the foundation funding for this undertaking, insisted that patients were active participants in the process, and has been closely involved in the project.

 For more information visit the American College of Rheumatology / Spondylitis Association of America / Spondyloarthritis Research and Treatment Network 2015 Recommendations for the Treatment of Ankylosing Spondylitis and Non-Radiographic Axial Spondyloarthritis